Importance of Nasal Breathing

 When your computer overheats without an efficient cooling system, your computer will become slower and ultimately shut down.
 Our body works the same way.
 The body will suffer from anxiety, fogginess, poor concentration, poor sleep, and restlessness if the sinus does not function properly.

-Furthermore, nasal breathing maximizes diaphragm and rib cage movement.
-The movements create a massage-like effect for the nearby organs like stomach, liver, lung, and heart and improve lymphatic circulation.
+Moreover, nasal breathing maximizes diaphragm and rib cage movement.
+The movements create a massage-like effect for the nearby organs like stomach, liver, lung, and heart and improve lymphatic circulation as well.

 Benefits of Nasal Breathing